react-bootstrap-table/react-bootstrap-table2/docs/row-expand.md

 Provide a callback function which allow you to custom the expand indicator.
 This callback only have one argument which is an object and contain these properties:
 * `expanded`: If current row is expanded or not
 * `rowKey`: Current row key
-* `expandable`: If currnet row is expandable or not
+* `expandable`: If current row is expandable or not

 ```js